Skip to content

 2. consoleUrl: API Endpoint of Kubernetes cluster.
 Get from values.yml

-3. token: create a token for the lagoon-build-deploy service account
+3. token: get a token for the ssh-core service account

 Info